 Goldwyn also contributes information to the next placement when a student moves on.
 Data, files and records are shared so that the new staff are fully aware of the student's needs, progress and achievements and the kind of support that they might require.
 Due to the complex needs and extreme vulnerability of many Goldwyn students, moving on to post-16 placement or employment can be particularly difficult.
-We have a designated Transition Co-ordinator to work across all centres so that throughout a student's time at Goldwyn, they will receive guidance and support towards securing an appropriate placement in college, 6th Form, work-based learning or employment.
+Each centre has identified staff who lead on careers and transition planning so that, throughout a student's time at Goldwyn, they will receive guidance and support towards securing an appropriate placement in college, 6th Form, work-based learning or employment.
 This will be fully discussed and recorded at the Annual EHCP Review in Year 11 and / or in Year 12 or above.

-Information on where the local authority's local offer is published www.kent.gov.uk/education-and-children/special-educational-needs
+Information on where the local authority's local offer is published

+Kent's Local Offer (SEND Information Hub is published on the KCC website at www.kent.gov.uk/education-and-children/special-educational-needs